kazu-yamamoto/mighttpd2/docs/config.md

 ### Configuration file

-Here is the contents of `example.dhall`.
+The old configuration style are still supported.
+But Mighttpd 2 version 4 or alter offically supports the new Dhall style configuration.
+Here is the contents of [`example.dhall`](https://github.com/kazu-yamamoto/mighttpd2/blob/master/conf/example.dhall).

 ```
 -- { port : Natural